fancidev/qtinter/docs/usage.rst

 1. Code the stopwatch logic in a coroutine function (``_start``) and connect it to the START button by wrapping it with :func:`asyncslot`.

-   Store the running :class:`asyncio.Task` instance on entry.
+   On entry, store the running :class:`asyncio.Task` instance for cancellation later, and update the UI states.
+Before exit, restore the UI states, and reset the task instance to break the reference cycle.

    .. code-block:: python